rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 <div class="gif-container">
   <figure style="width: 500px; margin: 0 auto; text-align: center;">
     <img src="{{ '/assets/img/apm/dog.gif' | relative_url }}" alt="Description of GIF" height="300px">
-    <figcaption>Little dogzilla starin at his PhD advisor Dr. Yogesh.
-And yeah, dogzilla's shameless by now.
-Dogzilla has finally reached 4th year.
-Dr. Yogesh cannot get rid of him anymore.
-It makes him angry.
-That's part of the fun.
-Torture dogzilla for 2 years, then dogzilla tortures him for eternity. <br>That's the <b>DEAL</b>.
-Huntron will agree. <br>This right to torture has been earned. <br> Dogzilla's posterior is pretty confident.</figcaption>
+    <figcaption>Little dogzilla starin at his PhD advisor Dr. Yogesh. <br>And yeah, dogzilla's shameless by now. <br> Dogzilla has finally reached 4th year. <br>Dr. Yogesh cannot get rid of him anymore. <br>It makes him angry. <br> That's part of the fun. <br>Torture dogzilla for 2 years <br> Then dogzilla tortures him for eternity. <br>That's the <b>DEAL</b>.
+Huntron will agree. <br>The right to torture has been earnt. <br> Dogzilla's posterior is pretty confident by now.</figcaption>
   </figure>
 </div>

+p.s. poem/comic style is intentional.
+Somebody recently taught it to him.
 <!-- -------- -->
 <!-- Machine-learning midterm tmw.
 Need to do well to come out of <b>`Academic-Probation' </b>.
 Hopefully, this is <b>at least worthy</b> of a masters. <br>